donschia/FetchXmlDetailsList/README.md

 ## Quick Start using Pre-Built Solution
 A [Managed or Unmanaged Solution](https://github.com/donschia/FetchXmlDetailsList/tree/master/solution/bin/Release) is available to download and install in your development environment.

-1. After installing, you add this new PCF Control to your form via the legacy or modern designer (I use legacy due to field length issue described later).
+1. After installing, you add the control to your form via the legacy or modern designer (I use legacy due to field length issue described later).
 Simply add any text field and bind this control to it.
 ![Alt text](images/LegacyDesigner_AddTextField.png)

 2. Be sure to hide the label.